 Jaljaladhuri, Rolpa

-In the area of Rolpa in Rapti Zone, about seventy kilome¬ters north of Libang, the locale central station, lies the Parbat Dhuri (which means peak), 3,494 meters above ocean level.
+In the area of Rolpa in Rapti Zone, about seventy kilome¬ters north of Libang, the locale central station, lies the Parbat Dhuri (which means peak), 3,494 meters above sea level.
 On the Parbat, Dhuri is the three sanctuaries of Baju, Varah, and Kaile Varah.

 Baju and Varah are worshiped as the watchman divinities of the Magar in Rolpa.
 Consistently amid Jestha Poornima and Janai Poornima, three-day fairs are held at these sanctuaries, and sheep and goats are relinquished.